 As one of the only two ingredients of a classic Martini, dry vermouth plays a very important role in this iconic recipe.
-Typically clear or pale yellow in colour, it is classed as a light and airy fortified wine.
+Typically clear or pale yellow in color, it is classed as a light and airy fortified wine.
 The best type to use has well-integrated floral, fruity, and herbal notes.
-This is particularly true of Cinzano Vermouth Bianco, which pairs beautifully with the botanical flavours of gin.
+This is particularly true of Cinzano Vermouth Bianco, which pairs beautifully with the botanical flavors of gin.

-Sweet vermouth, on the other hand, has a richer infusion of herbs and spices, which gives it a deeper amber colour.
+Sweet vermouth, on the other hand, has a richer infusion of herbs and spices, which gives it a deeper amber color.
 It imparts hearty notes of spices like vanilla, caramel, and darker fruits, that underpin classic cocktails like the Negroni and Manhattan.